-Since I traveled to BWI at the end of September and returned in early October, I had a chance to read AirTran’s September and October issues of its Go magazine.
+Flying into BWI that September and back home in October on AirTran (a nice airline that I miss, btw).
+I had happened to read the September and October issues of Go, AirTran’s surprisingly good in-flight magazine.
 I found it interesting that the business author profiled in each issue so thoroughly and diametrically opposed the other.

 How is this for disagreement, not to mention two very different personal brands, as summarized by Go magazine:

 George Cloutier: I am Your Work God!
 You want your employees to do what you say, not what they think.

 Anthony F. Smith: Avoid the myth of single-person leadership.
 “Leadership is really a shared phenomenon…(Each ESPN executive) needed to surround themselves with other effective people who could fill in areas where they were not as skilled.”

 GC: “[Management experts say] ‘Work with everyone and be everyone’s best buddy.’
 This is the opposite [of what you should do].”

 AFS: Hire passionate employees.
 “Even if you manufacture cardboard boxes, [employees] should be fanatical about something, whether it be the job, the opportunities,…or that they have a great boss.”

 GC: “Small businesses don’t have the time and resources to be particularly tolerant of mistakes and problems.”

 AFS: Take risks and reward the effort.
 “If you say, ‘I want people to take risks,’ and then fire the guy if the outcome fails, it becomes clear how your organization really feels about risk.”